 Plan the work, then work the plan...

-The reality of life can be very different than the straight line we imagine towards our goals.
+The reality of life can be very different than the straight line we imagine toward our goal.

 will eliminate a lot of them.